Pratik5767/Interior-Website-Design/README.md

 https://pratik5767.github.io/Interior-Website-Design

-Thank you for visiting the Interior Design Website!
-We hope you find inspiration for your next interior design project.
+Thank you for visiting the Interior Design Website.